Icebar; The coolest bar in Isla Mujeres

 The muted and changing colours give it an ethereal feeling, and upbeat music is piped into the area.
 When you first enter, the rush of warm air meeting the cold air creates a massive mist to pass through.
 Don't worry; they have heavy fur-lined coats that you wear before entering.

-The Icebar is located at a beach club, so that you can spend the entire day there.
-It is very tourist orientated with many catamarans passing by with loads of clients to eat at the all-inclusive buffet that is an option there.
-Inside the Icebar itself never feels overcrowded, though.
+The Icebar is located at a beach club, so you can spend the entire day there.
+It is very tourist-oriented, with many catamarans passing by and loads of clients eating at the all-inclusive buffet, which is an option there.
+Inside, the Icebar itself never feels overcrowded, though.

-As it caters strongly for the tourist crowd, especially those that come over on Cancun day trips, there are many typical tourist options.
+As it caters strongly to the tourist crowd, especially those who come over on Cancun day trips, many typical tourist options exist.
 Massages, hair braiding, and henna tattoos are all fun options, with many cool souvenirs.
 Please do NOT do the fish pedicure.
-The fish only eat dead skin from feet when they are severely starved.
+The fish only eat dead skin from the feet when severely starved.
 You can learn more about why this practice is not ethical or hygienic here, and you will see this in many parts of Mexico.

-Located next to Icebar is Playa Tiburon, and it has a shark in captivity that you can have your photo taken with.
+Playa Tiburon is located next to the icebar, which has a shark in captivity with which you can take your photo.
 Again, please do not do this.
 The enclosure, 2 meters by 2 meters, is tiny for an animal that usually has the entire ocean to explore.
 People pick this shark up repeatedly for photos, and the line to do this is enormous.
 This is not part of the Icebar, but people take time to go next door to partake in this animal torture.
 Every time the shark is lifted out of the water, it starts drowning on dry land, which is repeated hundreds of times a day.
 Please do not be part of the problem; avoid this place.

-The beach where the Icebar is located is beautiful and shallow.
-Ideal for children.
-With hammocks and sunbeds everywhere, it is an excellent place to relax and enjoy the day or watch the sunset.
+The beach where the Icebar is located is beautiful and shallow, ideal for children.
+With hammocks and sunbeds everywhere, it is an excellent place to relax, enjoy the day, or watch the sunset.

 Would I recommend a day trip there?
 Absolutely.
 It is different to see in the most unexpected places; kids and adults alike can have a great time, and there is much you could do to fill a day.
 The best way to see it is from the island, where you are not time restricted.